CharlesMaponya/CharlesMaponya/README.md

 ### Boy Scout Rule

 I love open source.
 I am not a heavy maintainer of any libraries, but I really like the boyscout rule.
 I contribute to things as I come across issues that I think other people might struggle with.
-This may be things that are overlooked by someone who is deep into any library.
 I 💕 a good onboarding readme with good example.